girishji/optical-keyboard-mx/README.md

 If using soldering iron solder from back of the standoff also.
 Then screw the switch plate on top.
 There is also a wrist rest.
-You can eliminate the wrist area completely by editing the edge-cuts layer of main pcb.
+You can eliminate the wrist area completely by editing the *Edge Cuts* layer of main pcb.
 All pcb's are 1.6 mm thickness.

 All the part numbers (of jlcpcb) are embedded in the symbols so you can generate BOM.